 The value of shadow shares issued to advisers, and share options issued to executives, have been calculated using a binomial option pricing model which uses a number of assumptions.
-An independent opinion was received on the volatility and risk free rate assumptions which were applied in the model.
-Refer note 26.
+Independent external advice was received on the volatility and risk free rate assumptions which were applied in the model.
+(Refer note 26).